 6. Forming cross-functional teams to execute ideas

 Your digital agenda should be instructed and supervised by the top managers.
-The job should not be left to the IT team alone, team leaders or executives must follow up and be highly engaged, especially in setting the company culture, pace of change, risk acceptance, and investment priorities.
+The job should not be left to the IT team alone, team leaders or executives must follow up and be highly engaged, especially in setting the company culture, the pace of change, risk acceptance, and investment priorities.

 Besides, companies should form teams with personnel from multiple areas and diverse backgrounds to gain more inclusive perspectives and profound opinions.
-Different teams should be able to share their ideas and problem, thus ensure their ideas are consistent and avoid any possible conflict.
+Different teams should be able to share their ideas and problem, thus ensuring their ideas are consistent and avoid any possible conflict.

 7. Expand service offerings and customer engagement